What to Know if You’re Considering a Vasectomy

 Right after surgery, there’s a small risk of bleeding into the scrotum.
 If you have a fever, or your scrotum is red or sore, you should have your urologist check for infection.
 There is a small risk for post-vasectomy pain syndrome.
 Post-vasectomy pain syndrome is a steady pain that can follow a vasectomy.
 Studies show men who’ve had a vasectomy aren’t at a higher risk for heart disease, prostate cancer, testicular cancer, or other health problems.

-What Should I Expect after a Vasectomy?
+What Should I Expect After My Procedure?

 You may be uncomfortable after your vasectomy.
 You may need mild pain meds to take care of any pain.